Optimal Budget Aggregation with Star-Shaped Preference Domains: Preliminaries

 Our first fairness axiom is inspired by the core in cooperative game theory and was transferred to participatory budgeting by \citet{FGM16a} and to fair mixing by \citet{ABM20a} under the name of core fair share.
-We slightly adapt the notation to account for the fact that, in the end, we still need to choose a probability distribution $p$ (and not just a partial distribution $(|N'|/n)p$).
-In fact, this leads us back to the original definition of the \emph{$\alpha$-core}, due to \citet{Auma61b} and \citet{Scar71a}.
+We adapt the definition to account for the fact that, in the end, we still need to choose a probability distribution $\p$ (and not just a partial distribution $(|N'|/n)\p$) and use the weak core rather than the strong one.
+In fact, this leads us back to the original definition of the \emph{$\alpha$-core}, due to \citet{Auma61b} and \citet{Scar71a}.\footnote{For Leontief preferences, the weak and the strong version of the core are equivalent (see \Cref{rem:weakcfsLeon}).
+For dichotomous utilities, our definition is weaker than that of \citet{ABM20a} and thus their positive result about the Nash product rule carries over. \citet{Scar71a} has shown the non-emptiness of the weak $\alpha$-core under very general conditions.
+By contrast, the strong $\alpha$-core is already empty for dichotomous utilities.}